hazelcast/hazelcast-code-samples/jcache1.1/times-table/README.md

 as the launch of JCache itself (1.0), it does make a few useful amendments.

 JCache 1.1 is implemented by Hazelcast 3.9.3 and beyond.

+The change to `CacheManager.getCache(String cacheName)` in JCache 1.1 makes it much easier to mix Spring use of JCache and standard Java use of JCache.